-Personal development appraisals are conducted at three and six monthly intervals to ensure that trainee progress is valuable and informed.
-Training and staff development in the firm is the responsibility of our director of training, Dr Tony Harvey, and the training programme is overseen by the firm’s trainee partners, Rupert Gill and Helen Marriott (Liverpool), Sam Mabon and Lydia Edgar (Manchester).
+Personal development appraisals are conducted at three- and six-monthly intervals to ensure that trainee progress is valuable and informed.
+Training and staff development in the firm is the responsibility of our training principal, Dr Tony Harvey, and the training programme is overseen by the firm’s trainee partners, Rupert Gill and Helen Brown (Liverpool), Sam Mabon and Joanne Radcliff (Manchester), and Nicola Whittle (Preston).

 Life as a trainee with us is not all work and we encourage a positive work/life balance.
 Our offices maintain a friendly and social environment, something envied by many larger firms.
 Brabners LLP’s social life will play a great part in your life as a trainee and our trainees are encouraged to organise regular social events, including the annual staff conference, and our annual pro bono activities frequently raise in excess of £30,000 for the charity chosen by our staff.
 Brabners LLP colleagues regularly socialise after office hours, with Liverpool and Manchester having vibrant young professional scenes in which trainees soon become involved.
 We are active participants in a football league and regularly engage in other sports with other professionals.
 Officers of the regional JLDs are frequently Brabners LLP trainees.

-It is our practice to select six trainees each year, three based in Liverpool and three in Manchester.
+It is our practice to select seven trainees each year, three based in Liverpool, three in Manchester and one in Preston.
 We seek to recruit people who have great potential to succeed.
 We are not looking for clones, but individuals with varying personalities, who offer and receive a great deal of benefit from their time with us.
 You should be able to demonstrate intelligence, intuition, humour, approachability and commitment and have some connection with, or interest in, the North West.
 We prefer candidates to have achieved, or to be forecast to achieve, a good 2(1) degree but, ultimately, our assessment of you is based on our belief in your ability.

 About the firm